sycophant21/Tic-Tac-Toe/README.md

 4. The first object is sent to a function which then stores all the possible moves on a particular state and then calls itself recursivly and store all the possible moves corresponding to each and every state in the last iteration and then calls itself again and again till it finds a terminal state.
 5. It assigns a value to a state using min-max algorithm.
 6. The second board object is used to play the game.
+7. On each move the current state of the first board is updated and the current state of the first board is applied to the second board.
-7. On machine's turn, it chooses the best state from the set of all possible child states of the current state of board and then create a move object that will take the current state of board to the machine's preffered state.
+8. On machine's turn, it chooses the best state from the set of all possible child states of the current state of board and then create a move object that will take the current state of board to the machine's preffered state.